dart-archive/www.dartlang.org/src/site/articles/m1-language-changes/index.markdown

 users coming from Java or C# expect given Dart’s similar syntax.

 ([Tracking issue #3557](http://dartbug.com/3557))

+## Field initialization with non-const objects

+Formerly, Dart required that all fields initialized at their declaration had to be compile-time constants.
+In M1, fields can now be initialized by non-const values.

+For example:

+{% highlight dart %}
+class DeckOfCards {
+  List<Card> cards = <Card>[];
+}
+{% endhighlight %}

+The field `cards` is initialized when the object is created.
+Specifically, the field is initialized before the constructor and its initializer list are run.

+Note that you may not refer to `this` in field initializers.

 ## Support "const" modifier for variables